-Substantial hardship is not defined in the NCCPA, however:
+Substantial hardship is not defined in the NCCP Act, however:

-•a presumption of substantial hardship will apply if a consumer could only comply with their financial obligations under the contract by selling their principal place of residence (s 141(3) NCCPA), unless the contrary is proved.
+•a presumption of substantial hardship will apply if a consumer could only comply with their financial obligations under the contract by selling their principal place of residence (s 141(3) NCCP Act), unless the contrary is proved.
 This provision directly targets the practice of “equity-stripping” and asset-based lending by predatory lenders;

-A lender is prohibited from entering into or increasing a credit limit under a credit contract that is unsuitable (s 133 NCCPA).
+A lender is prohibited from entering into or increasing a credit limit under a credit contract that is unsuitable (s 133 NCCP Act).
 Subsections 133(2) and (3) – which replicate the relevant provisions of section 131 – provide guidance about when a credit contract will be unsuitable.

-A credit provider’s failure to meet these responsible lending obligations will give an affected consumer a right to seek compensation under section 178 of the NCCPA.
+A credit provider’s failure to meet these responsible lending obligations gives an affected consumer a right to seek compensation under the NCCP Act (s 178).

-Section 132 of the NCCPA requires a lender to provide to a consumer, upon request, a written copy of the assessment:
+Section 132 of the NCCP Act requires a lender to provide to a consumer, upon request, a written copy of the assessment:

 •where the request is made prior to entering a credit contract or increasing a credit limit, prior to entering a credit contract or increasing a credit limit;